Course Overview

 Each unit contains:

-- In-lesson formatives: Short, open-ended formative assessment problems or questions that demonstrate the targeted content and skills for each lesson
+- In-lesson formative assessments: Short, open-ended problems that highlight the targeted content and skills for each lesson.

-- Learning checkpoints: These feature multiple-choice and technology-enhanced questions modeled closely after the types of questions students encounter on SAT tests and AP Exams.
-Learning checkpoints require students to examine graphs, data, and short texts—often in authentic context—to respond to questions that measure student understanding of the unit’s concepts and skills.
+- 2 learning checkpoints: These multiple-choice and technology-enhanced questions are modeled closely after the types of questions students encounter on AP Exams and the SAT.
+Learning checkpoints require students to examine graphs, data, and short texts—often in authentic contexts—to respond to questions that measure students' understanding of the unit’s concepts and skills.

-- 1 performance task: engages students in sustained problem-solving and asks them to synthesize the unit’s skills and concepts while answering questions in a novel context.
+- 1 performance task: A sustained problem-solving task that asks students to synthesize the unit’s skills and concepts while answering questions about a novel context.

-- Practice performance task: 1 or 2 practice performance tasks for each unit with scoring guidelines and instructional suggestions.
+- Practice performance tasks: 1 or 2 practice performance tasks with scoring guidelines and instructional suggestions.